jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

+Summary statistic visualisation of clustering was generated via the Rmarkdown notebook `02-scripts.backup/099-16sResults.Rmd`.

 #### R8.2.3 Sourcetracker

+With the OTU tables, we are now able to compare the environmental sources (plaque, gut, skin, sediment etc.) to each of the calculus samples and estimate the proportion of each sample that resembles the sources.
+This thus can help indicate the level of (hopefully) endogenous oral-content preservation in the samples.

 Sourcetracker requires a OTU table (generated above) and a metadata file that tells the program what libraries in the OTU are a 'sink' or a 'source'.
-This metadata file in this case is recorded here, `02-scripts.backup/02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`, which I try to use for all downstream analysis.
-In particular here we need to ensure we have a 'Env' and a 'SourceSink' column.
+This metadata file used in this case is recorded here, `02-scripts.backup/02-microbiome_calculus-deep_evolution-individualscontrolssources_metadata.tsv`, which I then tried to use for all downstream analysis.
+In particular here we needed to ensure there was an 'Env' and a 'SourceSink' column.

+To then to run Sourcetracker we ran the following command:

 ```bash
 ## change to new directory for output directories